 In all cases, you must make DIRECT connections to the principles of liberalism.
 That is to say, discussions on the various freedoms associated with liberalism.
 Where appropriate, connections to Hobbes and Machiavelli should be made.

-You should use a minimum of five reliable sources.
+You must use a minimum of five reliable sources.

 - Baby Doc (Haiti) –